🚗

 Is a used car always cheaper than new?

 Not always.
-Used cars avoid the first 2–3 years of steepest depreciation, but come with higher maintenance risk and no warranty.
-A 3-year-old used car with 40,000 miles might cost 40–50% less than new, but could need $3,000–$8,000 in repairs over the next 5 years.
+Used cars avoid the first 2–3 years of steepest depreciation (Edmunds and Kelley Blue Book put average new-car first-year depreciation at 20-25%, and ~40-50% by year 3 per iSeeCars depreciation studies), but come with higher maintenance risk and no warranty.
+A 3-year-old used car with 40,000 miles might cost 40–50% less than new, but could need $3,000–$8,000 in repairs over the next 5 years (per AAA Your Driving Costs report).
 Our used car cost calculator factors in depreciation rate, expected repair costs, and the opportunity cost of the purchase price.

 Does commute distance really affect total cost of living?

 Significantly.
-A 1-hour daily commute costs around $15,000–$25,000/year in combined money (gas, wear, transit) and time value (at a $30/hr rate).
+A 1-hour daily commute costs around $15,000–$25,000/year in combined money (gas, wear, transit per AAA Your Driving Costs at ~$0.70-0.90 per mile all-in for sedans, 2024 edition) and time value (Census Bureau ACS commute data × ~$30/hr median full-time wage).
 This often eliminates the rent savings from living further away.
 Our commute cost calculator lets you compare two scenarios: pay higher rent to live close vs. pay lower rent and commute — with full time-value accounting.

 How much does fully remote work save vs. going to an office?

 For a typical office worker with a 1-hour daily commute, working from home saves $8,000–$20,000/year when you include commute costs, work clothing, lunches, and the value of reclaimed time.
+Stanford WFH Research (Nicholas Bloom) and Global Workplace Analytics estimates converge on this range.
 Our remote work savings calculator breaks this down for your specific commute, hourly rate, and lifestyle costs.